jcrich1469/barcode_scanner/README.md

 A webcam

-Python3, will be on any linux OS
+Python3, will be on any linux OS (Raspbian OS included on as linux)

-github, on  linux OS
+github, should already be on  linuxOS

 ### Installing